QuickBase/interview-demos/ai/README.md

 - What is the bias variance tradeoff?
 If an engineer said that they have a high bias and low variance in their classification model, what would you advice the junior to do.

 # Portfolio Presentation
-Please present 1 Machine Learning preferably one that involes LLM you have done in the past.
+Please present 1 Machine Learning  Project (preferably one that invovles an LLM) you have done in the past.
 Explain what the problem was and how you accomplished the solution.

 # Coding Exercise